 The project owner or the general contractor may obtain a builder’s risk coverage.
 The insurance will cover the cost of any replacement work and pay contractors for any delays brought on by damage.
 They are only employed on privately funded projects since the government self-insures projects supported with public money.
 Typically, the contract with the owner will state who is in charge of getting this insurance.

-Florida Inland Marine Insurance
+Inland Marine Insurance for Contractors in Florida

 Materials, tools, and equipment are covered by inland marine insurance, also known as tools and equipment insurance, when transported to and from a project or temporarily kept at a warehouse.

 Inland marine insurance covers tools and equipment in transit and on the job site.
 In contrast, general liability insurance covers them at your office or shop.
 The insurance covers the cost of repairing or replacing materials, tools, and equipment that are stolen, vandalized, or destroyed in other ways.
 This insurance is optional but smart if you possess pricey tools and equipment.